 - To provide you with news, special offers and general information about other goods, services and events we think you may be interested in.

 By applying for the Service and voluntarily providing this data, you consent to the processing of this data for the above purposes.

 As a general rule we do not share the Personal Data we collect with anyone outside of the Centre For Effective Altruism, and, in accordance with “Privacy by Design” principles, we restrict access to Personal Data on a strict “need to know” basis.

-If you apply for coaching after being referred to our service by a third party, we may let this third party know whether your coaching application was successful.
+If you apply for advising after being referred to our service by a third party, we may let this third party know whether your advising application was successful.
 This feedback helps our supporters ensure they are referring appropriate candidates to the service.
 If you do not want to us share the result of your application with your referrer, please state this on your application.

 We will not share personal information or records of our conversations with anyone outside of our organisation (the Centre for Effective Altruism US and UK) without your consent.

 We reserve the right to, in exceptional circumstances, to pass on personal information, where there is a legal or ‘duty of care’ imperative.
 Even in these circumstances, we would normally seek to explain this to the individual concerned.

 The standards that our advisors aim to uphold are stated here.